openstack/ossa/doc/source/vmt-process.rst

 affected versions (including unsupported ones) and accurately describe impact and mitigation mechanisms.
 The VMT coordinator should use the template below.
-Once the description is posted, the ossa bugtask status should be switched to *Triaged*.
+Once the description is posted, the openstack/ossa or ossa bugtask status should be switched to *Review/Triaged*.

 Review impact description
 ^^^^^^^^^^^^^^^^^^^^^^^^^